 The Best Hot Glue Guns for Crafts and DIY Projects

-Hot glue guns are must-have tools for crafters, hobbyists, and DIYers.
+Hot glue guns are valuable tools for crafters, hobbyists, and DIYers.
 Stick to our guide below for advice on choosing among the many options available today.

 An eminently versatile and often overlooked tool, hot glue guns are handy for everything from kids’ crafts to fabric-based interior design projects like creating homemade lampshades and headboards.
 Unlike with other types of glue that require a significant amount of time to bond (sometimes hours), a hot glue gun dispenses a melted adhesive that bonds as it cools—usually in less than a minute.